Multiple Baton Rouge neighborhoods lose power after tree falls on power line along Broussard Street

 The Baton Rouge Fire Department said the tree knocked down a power line along Broussard Street near St. Rose Avenue, knocking out power in the immediate area.

-Entergy's power outage map shows an outage affecting approximately 200 people across the Zeeland, Hundred Oaks and University Gardens neighborhoods.
+Entergy's power outage map shows an outage affecting more than 1,000 people across the Zeeland, Hundred Oaks and University Gardens neighborhoods.

 BRFD said the tree's limbs were touching the power line, causing some electrical arcing and smoking.